Christine Darby // Originally published September 2020 as part of Hiring an SEO // Updated: October 2024

 Where there’s opportunity, there’s exploitation.
-And the world of search engine optimization reflects this reality.
-Anyone with a computer and WiFi can claim expertise in the SEO realm, which leads to misinformation and questionable tactics.
+And the world of digital marketing, and in particular search engine optimization, reflects this reality.
+Anyone with a computer and WiFi can claim SEO expertise, which leads to misinformation and questionable tactics.

-Over the years, we’ve interacted with numerous businesses that engaged bad SEO or shady ad agencies and suspected something was “off,” but didn’t know what to look for or how to prove it.
-The bad actors usually take two forms:
+Over the years, we’ve interacted with numerous businesses that engaged shady SEO or ad agencies and suspected something was “off,” but didn’t know what to look for or how to prove it.
+The bad SEO actors usually take two forms:

-• There are the aggressive sales guys masquerading as marketing professionals.
-They onboard clients into retainer contracts, demonstrate early “wins” by targeting low-hanging fruit, then deliver minimal effort and results thereafter.
+• There are the aggressive sales guys or YouTube “gurus” masquerading as marketing professionals.
+They onboard clients into retainer contracts, demonstrate early “wins” by targeting low-hanging fruit, then put in minimal effort thereafter.
 Businesses are hesitant to sever ties, fearing the loss of supposed expertise.

-• And there are the freelancers on marketplaces offering one-time “optimization packages” with cookie-cutter checklists of supposed tasks, but performing zero to very little actual work.
+• And there are the freelancers on marketplaces offering one-time “optimization packages” with cookie-cutter checklists, but performing zero to very little actual work.
 Their “services” are often conducted solely via email.
 These groups take advantage of small businesses that lack basic SEO knowledge.

 Our mission has always been to share with clients the principles of common sense, ethical “white hat” SEO.
 This article aims to empower you with the knowledge to distinguish and steer clear of the pitfalls of bad SEO practices and outright scams.